 Transportation options for Flatbed Freight

 Get customized solutions for oversized freight, shipments that require side loading, locations without a loading dock and items that require a crane for handling.
 From tarps and straps to special permits and escort vehicles, we coordinate the details — and it’s all included in your quote.

 Common flatbed shipments include:

 - Electrical units

 - Shipping containers

-Select the type of flatbed trailer that fits your needs:
+Select the type of trailer that fits your needs:

 A standard flatbed trailer is a flat trailer with no enclosures or doors, so it can be loaded and unloaded from the top, sides or rear.
 Tarps are often requested with these types of trailers, and they’re commonly used to ship heavy loads including machinery, lumber, steel products and construction equipment.

-A stepdeck or dropdeck trailer is similar to the standard flatbed, but it features a lower deck.
-The lower deck on these trailers allows for hauling taller loads that can’t be transported on a standard flatbed.
-It is commonly used for hauling loads like machinery, tractors, containers and heavy freight up to 10 feet tall.
+A stepdeck or dropdeck is similar to the standard flatbed but features a lower deck that allows for hauling taller items.
+It is commonly used for hauling machinery, tractors, containers and heavy freight up to 10 feet tall.

 A double drop trailer is commonly used for oversized freight over 10 feet tall.
 It’s designed with a “well” that dips below the trailer axles, with space ranging from 25 to 29 feet.
 This type of trailer is ideal for transporting items like construction equipment, vehicles and forklifts.